|

 Crew taking cover before firing

-The assembly and preparation for firing took only an hour, including time for insertion of nuclear components into the shells, and manual setting of the height of burst fuse.
+The assembly and preparation for firing took only an hour, including time for insertion of nuclear components into the shells, and the manual setting of the height of burst fuse.
 In spite of this, the gun would later be criticized for being too vulnerable to air attack or artillery counter-battery fire.
 This was compounded by the requirement for several adjustment and registration (spotting) rounds to be fired prior to the main shot, to zero-in the gun.

 The crew then took position in trenches or behind barricades, before firing the cannon remotely at 08:30 hours local time.
 The shot was designated Grable (mnemonic code for gun), the tenth atmospheric test shot of Operation Upshot-Knothole.